 You could also startle the child or give them a fright.
 Take care not to traumatize the child.
 The goal is to surprise them so that they get distracted from the hiccups.
 Some parents tickle the little ones instead of giving them a fright, which could be effective too.

 Home Remedies For Hiccups In Children

-Hiccups in children are a common occurrence that experienced parents usually have home remedies at hand.
+Hiccups in children are such a common occurrence that experienced parents usually have home remedies at hand.
 These simple, safe treatments for hiccups can help you soothe the child and avoid doctor visits unless it is a case of persistent or intractable hiccups (6).